Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 In practice, we will use the following alternative characterization of $2q$-manifolds having $\pi$-finite $(q-1)$-type: For $4k \leq q$ let $p_{k,M}^\QQ: \pi_{4k}M \to \QQ$ denote the composite

 induced by the classifying map $T_M:M \to \rB O(2q)$ of the tangent bundle, the rational Hurewicz homomorphism, and the rational $k^\text{th}$ Pontryagin class.
 Then, a connected $2q$-manifold $M$ has $\pi$-finite tangential $(q-1)$-type if and only if for each $i \leq q-1$ with $i \neq 4k$ the group $\pi_{i}M$ is finite, for each $4k \leq q$ the homomorphism $p_{k,M}^\QQ$ is non-zero, and for each $4k \leq q-1$ the kernel of $p_{k,M}^\QQ$ is finite.
-The $6$ and $8$-dimensional analogues of Theorem~\ref{thm:FirstIntroThm} therefore become: \begin{corollary} Connected closed $6$-manifolds with finite $\pi_1$ and $\pi_2$ are stably diffeomorphic if and only if they are indistinguishable by semisimple topological field theories, if and only if they are indistinguishable by type-$2$ generalized Dijkgraaf-Witten theories.
+The $6$ and $8$-dimensional analogues of Theorem~\ref{thm:FirstIntroThm} therefore become: \begin{corollary} Connected closed $6$-manifolds with finite $\pi_1$ and $\pi_2$ are stably diffeomorphic if and only if they are indistinguishable by semisimple topological field theories, if and only if they are indistinguishable by type-$2$ finite path integral theories.

-Connected closed $8$-manifolds with finite $\pi_1$, $\pi_2$, and $\pi_3$, and non-zero signature are stably diffeomorphic if and only if they are indistinguishable by semisimple topological field theories if and only if they are indistinguishable by type-$3$ generalized Dijkgraaf-Witten theories. \end{corollary} In dimension $2q$ with $q$ even, stable diffeomorphism can fail to distinguish homotopically distinct manifolds.
+Connected closed $8$-manifolds with finite $\pi_1$, $\pi_2$, and $\pi_3$, and non-zero signature are stably diffeomorphic if and only if they are indistinguishable by semisimple topological field theories if and only if they are indistinguishable by type-$3$ finite path integral theories. \end{corollary} In dimension $2q$ with $q$ even, stable diffeomorphism can fail to distinguish homotopically distinct manifolds.
 In contrast, when $q$ is odd, simply connected manifolds which are stably diffeomorphic are themselves diffeomorphic \cite[Thm~D]{MR1709301}.
-This yields the following corollaries, the first of which partially answers a question raised in \cite{MR2417448}. \begin{corollary} Simply connected $6$-manifolds with finite $\pi_2$ are distinguished up to diffeomorphism by 6-dimensional semisimple TFTs; specifically by type-2 generalized Dijkgraaf-Witten theories. \end{corollary}
+This yields the following corollaries, the first of which partially answers a question raised in \cite{MR2417448}. \begin{corollary} Simply connected $6$-manifolds with finite $\pi_2$ are distinguished up to diffeomorphism by 6-dimensional semisimple TFTs; specifically by type-2 finite path integral theories. \end{corollary}

-\begin{corollary} Simply connected 10-manifolds with finite $\pi_2$ and $\pi_3$, $\pi_4 \otimes \QQ$ rank one, and non-zero rational 1st Pontryagin class are distinguished up to diffeomorphism by 10-dimensional semisimple TFTs; specifically by type-4 generalized Dijkgraaf-Witten theories. \end{corollary}
+\begin{corollary} Simply connected 10-manifolds with finite $\pi_2$ and $\pi_3$, $\pi_4 \otimes \QQ$ rank one, and non-zero rational 1st Pontryagin class are distinguished up to diffeomorphism by 10-dimensional semisimple TFTs; specifically by type-4 finite path integral theories. \end{corollary}

 Further examples and applications are discussed in Section~\ref{sec:exmappl}.